Five Top Stock Market Trading Strategies

 As Mark Twain so eloquently stated: “There are two times in a man’s life when he should speculate: When he can’t afford it, and when he can”.

 This statement holds true when it comes to the stock market, as there are only two things you can control and that is when to get in and when to get out because once you invest, the market is in control.
 Therefore, I always recommend waiting for the market to do something before you make a decision rather than speculating on what it might do.
 That said, as many have experienced, if you trade without the right knowledge the market will eventually take your money.
-But if you gain a proper education about how to trade the stock market using effective trading strategies, it will give you the confidence to enter and exit trades so that you don’t have to speculate.
-Because it is better to trade on confirmation, rather than speculation.
+But if you gain a proper education, using effective stock market trading strategies, it will give you the confidence to enter and exit trades so that you don’t have to speculate.
+Because it is far better to trade on confirmation, rather than speculation.

 Say no to software

-Another big mistake people tend to make when they begin trading the stock market is to purchase software believing it will help them with their trading decisions about which stocks to buy and sell.
+Another big mistake people tend to make when they start out in the stock market is to purchase software believing it will help them with their trading decisions about which stocks to buy and sell.
 While on the surface this sounds great, far too many spend their hard earned cash on expensive software packages that promise riches from very little effort or capital, only to find that this is simply not true.

 There’s an old saying, ‘what a wise man does in the beginning, a fool does in the end.’

-When I ask people about their trading process and what trading strategies they use, I find that so many have followed the path of the 90 percent who fail to make money in the stock market and few see their own mistakes.
+When I ask people about their trading process and what stock market trading strategies they use, I find that so many have followed the path of the 90 percent who fail to make money in the stock market and few see their own mistakes.
 Indeed, the 90 percent who do fail, fail to plan properly because they don’t gain a proper education.

 In my book, if you want to be successful in the stock market, find out what 90 percent of websites are promoting that traders should do and you’ll know what successful traders don’t do.